If you are interested in growing mango trees, then you’ve come to the right place.

 By increasing sunlight and air flow into the canopy, we are creating an unfavorable environment for the proliferation of common fungal diseases.
 This in turn significantly decreases our chances of having to spray our trees in order to maintain high levels of fruit yield.

-Aesthetically speaking, we want to keep our mango trees at a manageable height and width.
 I personally like to keep my trees short and compact so that I can more easily pick the fruit.

 When shaping my mango trees, I will usually: